 Peter Island British Virgin Islands

-Peter Island British Virgin Islands.
+Peter Island, British Virgin Islands.
 If you are heading to the BVI for your yacht charter, chances are you will spend one night at an anchorage here.
-I find it adds to the enjoyment to know a bit of the history on your charter yacht vacation.
+I find it adds to the enjoyment of learning a bit of the history of your charter yacht vacation.

 Peter Island has quite the history!